 When you select "Authorization" in the request builder, you see the TYPE drop down menu.

-Note: NTLM and Bearer token are only available in Postman native apps.
+Note: NTLM and Bearer token are only available in Postman native apps (download native app).
 All other authorization types are available in Postman native apps and the Chrome app.
 Note that the Postman Chrome app is being deprecated.

 You can use environment, collection, or global variables with all authorization types.
 In addition to using these in the Postman app, you can also use these authorization types with Newman or Postman monitors.

 Postman does not save header data and query parameters to prevent sensitive data exposure, such as API keys, to the public.